austinbaccus/forza-telemetry/README.md

 ### Why do some things look out of place?

 This app looks best when it's in a 1920x1080 window (and looks even better in fullscreen mode).
 When the window deviates from this size, some visual elements might be placed incorrectly.
+Press F11 to make the app fullscreen.

 ### Can I use this app with an Xbox?